aijadugar/Mr.AI/README.md

 # Mr.AI ~ My Journey in Artificial Intelligence & Data Science

-> *“This repository is not just code... it’s a timeline of my growth, struggles, curiosity, and passion.”*
+> “This repository is not just files... it’s a step-by-step improvement of myself.”

 ---